duyduc1110/upright-assignment/README.md

 - Helps analyze company's contribution to different SDGs

 ## Sample Data
-The application automatically initializes the database with sample data from `dictionaries.py`:
+The application automatically initializes the database with sample data from `dictionaries.py` file.
+You can add more JSON to REVENUE_DICT in that file for further testing:

 1. SGDs: 17 Sustainable Development Goals types